htdanil/referenced_to_github/GF0004_Jorda_Taylor_(2016)_The_time_for_austerity__REPLICATION_WORK/md/Replication.md

     NB: Critical values are for Cragg-Donald F statistic and i.i.d. errors.
     ------------------------------------------------------------------------------
-    Warning: estimated covariance matrix of moment conditions not of full rank. overidentification statistic not reported, and standard errors and model tests should be interpreted with caution.
+    Warning: estimated covariance matrix of moment conditions not of full rank. standard errors and model tests should be interpreted with caution.
     Possible causes:
              number of clusters insufficient to calculate robust covariance matrix singleton dummy variable (dummy with one 1 and N-1 0s or vice versa)